andfoy/tweeter-geostreamer/README.md

 # tweeter-geostreamer
 Live map that displays each tweet in a map according to its geographical origin.
+It also allows to group all the tweet geographical origin locations by fitting a Gaussian Mixture Model.

 ## Deployment
 To deploy this project, you must have Meteor installed, you must create and define your own Twitter API keys.
 After completing this steps, you can define a bash/batch script that executes the following instructions: